-In 2001 Mr. Chiarappa founded the Internet business, “newmusicals.com,” intended to promote new works in musical theatre internationally.
-His most recent musical is The Silver Whistle, a musical comedy based on the play by Robert McEnroe which ran on Broadway in 1948 and starred José Ferrer.
-That show was preceded by “Brandenburgh,” a musical farce based on a Mark Twain short story, which was named a semi-finalist in the 2001 McLaren Comedy Play Writing Competition in Texas.
-In 1997 a CD and professional VHS were made of his musical, “Lincoln & Booth.”
-Other works in musical theatre as composer include a collaboration with playwright, Terry Ortwein, on the “cult” musical farce, “I was a Teenage Werewolf for the Third Reich,” and a musical geared for high schools entitled “Hoop,” co-written with his wife, Martha, now published by Eldridge Plays & Musicals in Tallahassee, Florida.
+In 2001 Mr. Chiarappa founded the internet business, “newmusicals.com,” intended to promote new works in musical theatre internationally.
+His show, “Brandenburgh,” a musical farce based on a Mark Twain short story, was named a semi-finalist in the McLaren Comedy Play Writing Competition in Texas.
+Another work in musical theatre was a collaboration with playwright, Terry Ortwein, on the “cult” musical farce, “I was a Teenage Werewolf for the Third Reich.”
+A musical geared for high schools entitled “Hoop,” co-written with his wife, Martha, is published by Eldridge Plays & Musicals in Tallahassee, Florida.

-Since 1979 Mr. Chiarappa has been a faculty member of Kingswood Oxford School in West Hartford, where he is director of the KO String Orchestra, the KO Jazz Ensemble, and the annual school musical.
+Since 1979 Mr. Chiarappa has been a faculty member of Kingswood Oxford School in West Hartford, where he is director of the KO String Orchestra program and musical director of the annual school musical.
 He has also been musical director/pianist of the Madison Beach Club’s annual “Follies” since 1981.
 Mr. Chiarappa is a member of ASCAP and the Dramatists Guild, MENC, and CMEA, as well as the League of American Orchestras and Conductors Guild.
 He resides with his wife in West Hartford.
-They have two grown daughters.
+They have two grown daughters and three grandchildren.